enguehard/enguehard.tf/content/authors/admin/_index.md

 **News:**

-- **11-15 Sep 23**.
+- **11-15 Dec 23**.
 I will be attending the RIDGE Summer School as part of the IEA Congress in Medellín.

 - **27-29 Sep 23**.
 I will be taking part in the Oxford Large Language Models for Social Science Workshop.